mayneyao/eidos/README.md

 ### Docker

-1. Run `pnpm build:self-host` to build the app
-2. Run `docker build -t eidos .` to build the docker image
+1. Run `docker build -t eidos .` to build the docker image
-3. Run `docker run -p 8080:80 eidos` to start the container, change the port if needed
+2. Run `docker run -p 8080:80 eidos` to start the container, change the port if needed

 ## Roadmap